benblack769/HW5/README.md

 There is one solution to this problem I can think of.
 Whenever cache_get is called, it stores a single value in somewhere, and returns the pointer to that.
 Then, when cache_get is called on a different key, it deletes the previous value from this spot and puts the new one in.
 So it is basically a client side cache that stores a single value.
 The only problem is that this means that any call to cache_get invalidates returned pointers, which was not assumed in many of the tests.

+I have not implemented it yet.

+### Network interface conformance status

+Currently it used badly non-standard messages (especially for error codes).
+It assumes that all messages are a single line long.
+Also, the UDP interface uses a packet system I made with a binary integer stuck on the front of the buffer, which is blatantly non-conforming to anything.
+Unfortunately, I ran out of time to make it more standard, and more able to communicate with other people's servers.

 ### Performance status

+There are an absurd number of data copies made between cache_get being called and the data being returned.
+This not ideal, but it leaves lots of room for improvement.

+### Experience with ASIO

+Any library which uses a core concept that has an explicitly listed disadvantage of increased code complexity should be approached with caution (ASIO Documentation/Overview/Proactor design pattern/disadvantages).
+Some tasks which would have been trivial with raw sockets were painful without them.
+Notably, calling the underlying setsockopt required setting up an object with 4 functions which returned the arguments for setsockopt, instead of just calling a function.